The Piaffe

 Use the whip with no animosity.

-the whip with your chest, and the action of your hands with your legs.
+Associate the action of the whip with your chest, and the action of your hands with your legs.

 If your horse is lacking lightness, ask yourself if you are not to heavy with your hands.

-assistant, one that would not be able to feel and observe correctly, and
+Do not use a non-qualified assistant, one that would not be able to feel and observe correctly, and who would use the whip without consideration.

-and calm who knows what a calm and collected horse looks like, someone
+Chose someone skilled, quick and calm who knows what a calm and collected horse looks like, someone capable of training a horse to Piaffe himself.

-of swinging motion, touch each side of the horse alternatively.
+Use your legs in a sort of swinging motion, touch each side of the horse alternatively.

-demanding legs.
-Make your legs “friendly”, legs that suggest, request and
+Never have hard, stiff and demanding legs.
+Make your legs “friendly”, legs that suggest, request and reassure.

 To be efficient with your legs, you must touch lightly at the precise moment and the right place.
 More at the Piaffe than for anything else, you must practice lowering the hands and the legs.